 - 1 teaspoon pumpkin pie spice

-- 1/4 teaspoon allspice
+- ¼ teaspoon allspice

 - 3 tablespoons unsalted butter, softened

-- 1/2 cup (80g) coconut sugar
+- ½ cup coconut sugar substitute brown sugar, if desired

-- 1 egg
+- 1 large egg

-- 3/4 cup (170g) pumpkin puree
+- ¾ cup pumpkin puree

 - 1 teaspoon vanilla

-- 1/2 cup water
+- ½ cup water

 For the topping

-- 3 tablespoons unsalted butter, melted
+- 3 tablespoons unsalted butter melted

 - 6 tablespoons granulated sugar regular white sugar, not coconut sugar

-- 3/4 teaspoon cinnamon
+- ¾ teaspoon cinnamon

 - Preheat oven to 350°F. Place all of the dry ingredients (flour of choice, baking powder, baking soda, salt, and spices) in a medium bowl.
 Stir to combine.
 Set aside.

 - In a large bowl, cream the butter and coconut sugar (or brown sugar, if preferred) together with a wooden spoon.
 Stir in the egg, pumpkin and vanilla.
 Mix until thoroughly combined.
 Add the dry ingredients and the water.
 Stir, by hand, until completely combined but do not over-stir.

 - Store in an airtight container at room temperature for 24 hours or in the refrigerator for up to 5 days.